Saoke1219/syriatel_churn/README.md

 ### FINDINGS::

-Based on the feature importances, the most influential factors contributing to customer churn are: .
 Total day charge .
 Customer service calls .
 Total eve charge These factors suggest that high charges for daytime and evening usage, as well as increased customer service interactions, are associated with higher churn rates.

-As seen on the feature importance location can influence the likelihood of customer churn for example,Urban customers might value convenience, fast-paced service, and access to a wide range of products or services.
-On the other hand, rural customers might prioritize personalized service, community engagement, and affordability.

 Based on the provided feature importances, specific contract terms or pricing plans are not directly identified as contributors to customer churn.However, certain features indirectly related to pricing or service plans, such as "total day charge," "total eve charge," and "customer service calls," are significant predictors of churn.